Material-Specific Guide

 Carbon steel microstructure showing ferrite and pearlite, properly prepared and etched.
 This image demonstrates the proper microstructure revealed through correct preparation techniques.

-Carbon steels can vary significantly in hardness depending on carbon content and heat treatment.
+Carbon steels and low alloy steels can vary significantly in hardness depending on carbon content, alloying elements, and heat treatment.
 For example, 1018 is a low-carbon steel (typically 126 HB) that requires lighter pressure during preparation, while1045 is a medium-carbon steel (around 170 HB) that can tolerate more aggressive preparation.
-The key is to use appropriate abrasives and maintain consistent pressure throughout the process based on the specific steel grade and its hardness.
+Low alloy steels like 4140 and4340 typically have similar hardness ranges (197-217 HB) and use the same preparation techniques as carbon steels.
+The key is to use appropriate abrasives and maintain consistent pressure throughout the process based on the specific steel grade and its hardness, regardless of whether it's a carbon steel or low alloy steel.

 Sectioning

-MAX-D abrasive cut-off blades for carbon steel sectioning
+Medium resin-bonded Al₂O₃ abrasive blade for carbon steel sectioning

-MAX-D abrasive cut-off blades designed for general steels and ferrous metals like carbon steel.
-For hard or case-hardened carbon steels, MAX-VHS series blades may be more appropriate.
+Medium resin-bonded Al₂O₃ blades designed for general steels and ferrous metals like carbon steel and low alloy steel.
+For hard or case-hardened steels, a hard-bond Al₂O₃ blade is more appropriate.
 Thin blades (0.5-1.0 mm) minimize heat generation and deformation.

 • Use a thin abrasive cut-off wheel (0.5-1.0 mm thickness)